KhaledMostafa990/Weather-Journal-app-udacity_project/README.md

 ### Use api url and api key to get weather data (GET request)

--make async function(GET request) in app.js (client-side) to call api and get data using "fetch"
+-make async function(GET request) in app.js to call api and get data using "fetch"

 ### User Event listener